-I decided to go for a walk this morning at 5:00 a.m.
-It was very dark, So dark that I couldn't see my feet nor the road that I was walking on.
-I couldn't even see my dogs that I brought with me for comfort.
+I decided to go for a walk, one cold and anxious morning at 5:00 a.m.
+It was very dark, So dark that I couldn't see my feet or the road that I was walking on.
+I couldn't even see the dogs that I brought with me for comfort.
 I could only hear the clinking of their collars.
 I was hoping they were relying on some other instincts besides sight so we wouldn't head off into the ditch.
-It was deeply reflective of how life has been feeling lately - darkness, random fear, and loneliness.
+It was genuinely reflective of how life has been feeling lately—darkness, random fear, and loneliness.
 Yet hopeful of moving forward.

 Don't ask me why I was doing this.
 I'm still not quite sure myself.
 I'm sure my dogs were wondering the same thing.
 I was about to turn back because I was frightened.
 I'm not sure of what, maybe just the dark itself, but I decided to push through it and continue on my journey.